 (c) at any place where such private roads cross any railways or public roads provide at its cost such reasonable protection as may be required by the Railways Commission or the Commissioner of Main Roads as the case may be.

+Public roads — construction 2

 (2) The State may construct or cause to be constructed by either the Company or others after consultation with the Company within such period of time as the parties shall agree public roads of an appropriate standard and in accordance with the requirements of the Commissioner of Main Roads to connect the mine town with existing public roads.
 The cost of any such construction shall be borne by the Company subject to the State contributing such amount as the State considers to be a reasonable proportion thereof.

+Maintenance of public roads 2

 (3) The State shall maintain or cause to be maintained those public roads under the control of the Commissioner of Main Roads or a local authority which may be used by the Company to a standard similar to comparable public roads maintained by the Commissioner of Main Roads or a local authority as the case may be.

+Upgrading of public roads 2

 (4) In the event that for or in connection with the Company’s operations hereunder the Company or any person engaged by the Company uses or wishes to use a public road referred to in subclause (2) which is inadequate for the purpose, or any use by the Company or any person engaged by the Company of any such public road results in excessive damage thereto or deterioration thereof (other than fair wear and tear) the Company shall pay to the State the whole or an equitable part of the total cost of any upgrading required or of making good the damage or deterioration as may be reasonably required by the Commissioner of Main Roads having regard to the use of such public road by others.

+Liability 2

 (5) The State and the Company further covenant and agree with each other that —